“Aid money is undermining the growth of the countries that receive it.”

 Most subtle but most important, the high salary vests the worker with the same goals as the organization: to look busy and make donors happy, but never solve the underlying problems.
 That would end the good times.

-They need time and attention.
+Aid staff need time and hand-holding.

 It is the country that suffers.
 Angus Deaton, the Nobel laureate who has called attention to the harm done by aid, says this is “one example of aid diverting government away from its own citizens and toward the aid agencies themselves.”

 For an INGO to survive, it must please the donors in wealthier countries.

 The Western staff (both those based in the poorer country, and those back at headquarters) isn’t about to turn this crucial job over to local staff, who have less understanding of the donors’ culture.
 They’ll do it themselves.
 That creates jobs for them and it keeps them in control.
 But it also means the local staff doesn’t get space to develop their skills.

 The INGO needs a local person who speaks good English and can charm visiting donors, and to carry out routine work and mid-level management.
 But high-level planning, publicity, writing reports, accounting, and other key functions generally fall to the Western staff.

 The truly big decisions are made far away, in the home office.
 Local people don’t get a voice in setting the policy, and don’t get experience in such decision-making.
 This also avoids a potential problem: Things could get uncomfortable if the local staff realized the extent to which INGO policies focus on donors, rather than on what’s best for the aid recipient.